 Great Barrier Reef attractions

 Complimentary, booking required.
 Book and meet at the Information Centre.
 This tour is only available on certain days when the tide is particularly low and occurs during suitable daylight hours.
-Please wear appropriate fully enclosed footwear (some is also available to borrow at the Information Centre).
+Please wear appropriate fully enclosed footwear.
 Please wash your hands of any sunscreens or lotions prior to this walk.
 Your Naturalist Guide will explain the formation of the reef and identify some of the weird and wonderful creatures that you are likely to encounter on Heron Reef.
 You can learn about corals and their relatives, the threats to the reef today, the symbiotic relationships between marine species, adaptations for survival during low tide, and much more.
 Duration: approx. 1.5 hours

 TURTLE HINTS PRESENTATION

 This presentation provides a quick snapshot into the process of sea turtle nesting on Heron Island.
 Your Naturalist Guide will explain how to observe sea turtles whilst having minimal disturbance to these beautiful marine reptiles.
 Simple things like staying low and still on a nesting beach at night time, not using artificial lights around nesting beaches, and remaining 10 m away and behind the line of sight of the sea turtle, can make a big difference to these nesting mothers.
 Approx. 30 minutes

 Enjoy a tour of the night sky with Heron’s naturalist guides.
 Subject to weather conditions and cloud cover so please check the Information Centre board for confirmation prior to making your way to the Helipad.
 Our Naturalist Guide will set up the telescope on the Helipad so you can enjoy close up views of the many seas of the Moon and sometimes even spot the rings around Saturn!
 Duration: approx. 1 hour